oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ### 4. Access WebLogic console using https port
 Get the SSL port from the kubernates service
 ```
+# Get the ingress controller secure web port
 SSLPORT=$(kubectl -n traefik get service traefik-operator -o jsonpath='{.spec.ports[?(@.name=="websecure")].nodePort}')
 ```
-In a web browser type https://<host-name>:${SSLPORT}/console in address bar to access the console.
+In a web browser type 'https://${HOSTNAME}:${SSLPORT}/console' in the address bar to access the console.

 ## Uninstall the Traefik operator
 After removing all the ingress resources, uninstall the Traefik operator: